Is stage banter something you try not to think about until you’re on stage?

 4. Keep it short!

-Stage banter should be short and sweet.
-Because talking to a crowd from a stage is not like talking with a person one on one.
-It’s not a conversation.
-It’s you, up there essentially carrying on by yourself.
+Stage banter can absolutely be short and sweet.
+In fact, I feel it’s more effective.
+Because as you know, talking to a crowd from a stage is not like talking with a person one on one.
+It’s not always a conversation. (sometimes it can be, but not always.)
+A lot of the time, it’s just you sharing from the stage while the room listens.

 5. Introduce yourself to the room